Medically reviewed by Drugs.com. Last updated on Jun 12, 2022.

 Prasugrel can cause significant and sometimes fatal bleeding.
-Do not use prasugrel in patients with active pathological bleeding or a propensity to bleed, a history of transient ischemic attack or stroke, a body weight of less than 60 kg, or concomitant use of medications that increase the risk of bleeding (eg, warfarin, heparin, fibrinolytics, chronic use of NSAIDs).
+Do not use prasugrel in patients with active pathological bleeding or a history of transient ischemic attack or stroke.
+Risk factors for bleeding include body weight of less than 60 kg, propensity to bleed, and concomitant use of medications that increase the risk of bleeding (eg, warfarin, heparin, fibrinolytics, chronic use of NSAIDs).
 Prasugrel is not recommended in patients 75 years of age or older, except for high-risk situations (diabetes, history of prior myocardial infarction).
 Do not start prasugrel in patients likely to undergo urgent CABG, and discontinue at least 7 days prior to any surgery.
 If possible, manage bleeding without discontinuing prasugrel, as discontinuation in the first few weeks after acute coronary syndrome may increase risk for subsequent cardiovascular events .

 Commonly used brand name(s)